hkneiding/tmQMg-L/README.md

 - The columns `n_metal_bound`, `n_dentic_bound`, and `n_haptic_bound` refer to the number of atoms bound to the metal center, the number of which are dentic, and the number of which are haptic, respectively.
 - The column `n_atoms` contains the total number of atoms in the ligand.
 For each element, the number of occurrences in the ligand is listed in column `X` where X denotes the element symbol.
 - The columns `dentic_X` and `haptic_X` where X denotes the element symbol contain the number of dentic/haptic bound atoms of that element.
+- The column `is_alternative_charge` is a boolean flag that denotes if a ligand is occuring with an alternative charge.
+For some of the ligands, the charge determination algorithm gave multiple different charges for different occurrences of the same ligand (same topology and connection atoms).
+Usually one charge was in the majority and all others were discarded as outliers/errors.
+However, in cases where another charge was present in a significant amount (>25%) it was also recorded with the flag `is_alternative_charge` set to `True`.

 ###### [ligands_descriptors.csv](ligands_descriptors.csv)
 - The calculated RDKit, steric and electronic descriptors for all ligands as described in the publication.